parthkulkarni04/parthkulkarni04/README.md

 <div class="github-introduction">

-Im a *Aspiring Machine Learning Engineer** who loves to bring ideas to life in the browser.
-I grew up in the 90's early 2000's and fell in love with the internet.
-Therefore I am excited about designing and developing websites and web applications that are **fast**, **responsive**, and **accessible** to everyone.
+Im a *Aspiring Machine Learning Engineer** who loves to bring ideas to life.
 Also, I kind of want to bring back the 90's web design aesthetic.
 I think it was cool. 😎

 </div>